bio-tools/biotoolsSchema/README.md

 **one of contactEmail or contactURL must be specified

-## Resource types (valid values of resourceType in in the current production schema ([biotools-1.4](https://github.com/bio-tools/biotoolsschema/tree/master/biotools-1.4))
+## Resource types (v1.4)
+Valid values of resourceType in in the current production schema ([biotools-1.4](https://github.com/bio-tools/biotoolsschema/tree/master/biotools-1.4)

 type | Description
 ---- | -----------